verify-media/verify-client/README.md

 more details can be found [here](https://docs.verifymedia.com/verify-testnet).

+## Content Licensing

+Each node in the ContentGraph can have a license specified for access and for reference.
+These licenses are smart contracts and hence can be programmatically enforced as per customer needs.

+more details can be found [here](https://docs.verifymedia.com/licensing).

 ## Quick Start

 - Since VERIFY client sdk supports javascript, start by installing [nodejs](https://nodejs.org/en) version 18 or higher.